Remmeauth/remme-core/docs/user-guide/troubleshooting.rst

-If while connecting to the server using ``ssh root@<ip-address>`` command you get the ``ssh is not recognized as an internal or external command...`` error message, it means you have no corresponding software in the operating system installed.
+If while connecting to the server using ``ssh root@<ip-address>`` command you get the ``ssh is not recognized as an internal or external command...`` error message, it means you have no corresponding software installed in the operating system.

 .. image:: /img/user-guide/troubleshooting/windows-no-ssh-client.png
    :width: 100%
    :align: center
    :alt: No SSH client on Windows

-Then open the search and type ``Manage optional features`` and choose it in the best match.
+Then open the search and type ``Manage optional features`` and choose it as the best match.

 .. image:: /img/user-guide/troubleshooting/windows-manage-option-features.png
    :width: 100%